 According to their about page: “LIVESTRONG.COM provides the blueprint to simple healthy living.
 Our mission is to empower anyone at any age or stage in their fitness journey with the information and tools that will help them to make better choices – even just one small better choice can motivate them and improve their potential to truly thrive.”

 In review, Livestrong.com does provide sound dietary advice that is rooted in science.
 They also have developed MyPlate, which shows a color-coded way to balance meals with protein, carbs, fats, etc. This is good information and used by millions.
-It is actually helpful.
+It is helpful.
 However, they also promote pseudoscience and junk science such as Psyllium Husk & Bentonite Clay for Weight Loss in which there is zero scientific evidence.
 Further, some sources have accused them of endorsing natural cures for cancer or prevention that is dangerous to overall health.

-A factual search reveals that LiveStrong.com has not failed a fact check and this likely because pseudoscience sites do not get fact-checked often.
-The bottom line, is most of the information on Livestrong.com is factual and trustworthy, but some dips into the pseudoscience realm.
+- A factual search reveals that LiveStrong.com has not failed a fact check, likely because pseudoscience sites do not get fact-checked often.
+The bottom line is most of the information on Livestrong.com is factual and trustworthy, but some dips into the pseudoscience realm.

-Overall, we rate Livestrong a Mild Pseudoscience website, but not enough to label pro-science.
+Overall, we rate Livestrong a Mild Pseudoscience website, but not enough to label it pro-science.
 Our advice is to examine their diets and perhaps try them, but when it comes to cancer advice, please see a medical professional in the field of Oncology.
-(D. Van Zandt 8/21/2018) Updated (6/7/2020)
+(D. Van Zandt 8/21/2018) Updated (03/10/2023)